Basket iD: mftezj9g

 Use our BTU calculator to easily work out what size radiator you will need, by entering information about your room in our calculator.

 We hold the most popular sizes of white and chrome models in stock, as well as various other finishes depending on the product.
-Our website indicates the stock models and in our brochure the stock sizes are listed in bold
+Our website indicates the stock models and in our brochure, the stock sizes are listed in bold

 Expected delivery time depends on whether you order a stock radiator or a Made-to-Order radiator.
 Stock radiators can be delivered within 48 – 72 working hours, whereas Made-to-Order models generally take about 3-6 weeks.
-Small delays can be expected if radiators are being delivered to Scotland and offshore islands.
+Small delays can be expected if radiators are being delivered to Scotland and the offshore islands.